UDOOboard/Neo-Docs/docs/08_Arduino_M4_Processor/07_Helloworld.md

 ```
 You will see "Hello A9!"

-If you connect to pin 0 and 1 a Serial Adapter you can read "Hellow world!"
+If you connect to pin 0 and 1 a Serial Adapter you can read "Hello world!"